UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `ifPlaytime/ifNotPlaytime <timeout in ms>` is true if at least `timeout` milliseconds passed since macro was started.
 - `ifShift/ifAlt/ifCtrl/ifGui/ifAnyMod/ifNotShift/ifNotAlt/ifNotCtrl/ifNotGui/ifNotAnyMod` is true if either right or left modifier was held in the previous update cycle.
 This does not indicate modifiers which were triggered from macroes.
 - `ifCapsLockOn/ifNotCapsLockOn/ifScrollLockOn/ifNotScrollLockOn/ifNumLockOn/ifNotNumLockOn` is true if corresponding caps lock / num lock / scroll lock is set to true by the host OS.
+  - Please note that:
+      - under Linux, scroll lock is by disabled by default.
+As a consequence, the macro event does not trigger.
+      - under MacOS, scroll lock dims the screen but does not toggle scroll lock state.
+As a consequence, the macro event does not trigger.
 - `{ifRegEq|ifNotRegEq} <register inex> <value>` will test if the value in the register identified by first argument equals second argument.
 - `{ifRegGt|ifRegLt} <register inex> <value>` will test if the value in the register identified by first argument is greater than/less than second argument.
 - `{ifKeymap|ifNotKeymap|ifLayer|ifNotLayer} <value>` will test if the current Keymap/Layer are equals to the first argument (uses the same parsing rule as `switchKeymap` and `switchLayer`.